fionaEyoung/intro-to-github/github-workshop/introductions-2024-session-1.md

 3. Platform:

 Group 7 (case study name 2): Arduino
-1. License:
+1. License: CC BY-SA
-2. Benefits:
+2. Benefits: makes it accessible for beginners, is versatile for advanced users in developing various electronic prototypes and it is designed for creating interactive projects.
-3. Platform:
+3. Platform: Arduino cloud

 Group 8 (case study 3): The Turing Way
 1. License: